 Little Nemo (1911) and Gertie the Dinosaur (1914)

 Winsor McCay was a revolutionary newspaper comic strip creator, but was also a pioneer in animation, creating techniques and methods that are still in use 100 years later.
-His first production, Little Nemo, has an impressive two minutes of color animation featuring characters from his Little Nemo comic strip that were set in motion by 4,000 drawings created over a span of 30 days.
+His first production, Little Nemo, is a gift for movie lovers in many respects, as it has an impressive two minutes of color animation featuring characters from his Little Nemo comic strip that were set in motion by 4,000 drawings created over a span of 30 days.
 The artwork is notable for being more refined than earlier animated films, which starred little more than stick figures, setting a new standard for animation that is extraordinary even today.

 McCay's Gertie the Dinosaur introduces what many consider to be the first cartoon character.
 Before Gertie, an ornery Brontosaurus, early animated characters didn't have much in the way of personality.